vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

    ```
    openssl req -new -x509 -days 7300 -nodes -sha256 -out master.crt -keyout master.key -subj '/O=cluster/CN=master'
    ```
    The subject name does not really matter here.
-Rembember to keep the master.key in a safe place.
+Remember to keep the `master.key` file in a safe place.

 2. Generate keys and certificates signed by the CA for each postgresql instance, including the master.
 Do not use the CA certificate and key as the database certificate and key.